hackersconference/hackersconference.github.io/index.md

 ### Picnic

-The 2025Hackers picnic: August 10th
+The 2025 Hackers picnic: August 10th

 The annual picnic is the time and place for Hackers, families, your “bring-a-friends”, and people you are suggesting that we invite to the conference to get together.